 However, with this comfortable life comes high-maintenance lifestyles and a preference for convenience.
 There's also pressure on most Gen Zs to meet their family's expectations because they've been given the resources to get ahead in life.
 Most of them are competitive and are used to a stressful life that revolves around school and subsequently, works.
 Interestingly, this mix of good and bad has influenced Gen Z’s consumer behavior and subsequently, China's overall digital landscape.

 Gen Z is naturally tech-savvy since they’ve grown up in a world of mobile devices and apps; they know how social media works.
 This innate tech-savviness makes information more accessible to them, beyond the confines of traditional school.
 In China, a study found that Gen Z consumers are as mature as older generations when it comes to consuming luxury and fashion items.
 They do not believe that a high price point is the sole determining factor of a luxury brand.
 Instead, to be considered a luxury item it must have high quality and good aesthetics.

 Social media is also a driving force behind China’s consumerism.
-Aside from traditional celebrities seen in movies and television, China has experienced growth in key online influencers whose popularity boomed from social media platforms.
+Aside from traditional celebrities seen in movies and on television, China has experienced growth in key online influencers whose popularity boomed on social media platforms.
 This unlikely rise to stardom has influenced even traditional celebrities to grow their influence online as well to take advantage of this digital reach.

 Smart cities expanding in China also contribute to consumer behavior.
 This endeavor has shed light on the need for sustainable products and also made services available digitally.
 These days, it’s common for app services to employ a holistic approach.
 Now tech has allowed people to live and work in the comfort of their own homes.
 Consequently, delivery services have seen rapid growth to keep up with growing demand.